cyrenajs/cyrena/README.md

 * `on<Eventname>={ { sink1: <event$ to sink$ mapper>, sink2: <event$ to sink$ mapper>, ...} }`

-When the event prop value is an object, it is treaded as a special sinks object, where the values are mappers between the event _stream_ to the sink _stream_.
+When the event prop value is an object, it is treated as a special sinks object, where the values are mappers between the event _stream_ to the sink _stream_.

 * `on<Eventname>={<event to state mapper>}`

-When the event prop value is a function, it is handled as a mapper between the event object and the state.
+When the event prop value is a function, it is handled as a mapper between the event object and the state (reducer).
 The state will be consumed by the state sink.

 Examples: